Category: Company News

 According to Mark, what makes Westgrove’s ESG commitments different to other businesses is that for Westgrove, ESG is not simply a ‘tick-box’ exercise, it’s a long-term business plan.
 He continues:

 “Everyone has been very proactive with regards to ESG.
-Everyone, from the Executive team to the Business Managers and colleagues on the ground, is open and listens to ideas.
-Together, we have developed a strategy that is right for the business, where we are going and the goals we want to achieve.
+Everyone, from the Executive team, Leadership team, to the Business Managers and colleagues on the ground, is open and listens to ideas.
+Together, we have developed a strategy that is right for the business, where we are going and the goals we want to achieve, to add value on this key subject matter and to our partners.
 Our goals are on track, transparent, realistic and achievable.”

 New Director of HR appointed to The Westgrove Group Executive Team